ClementTsang/bottom/README.md

 - Officially tested and released for only `x86_64` (and `i686` for Windows)
 - Developed mainly for macOS, Windows, and Linux

 Anything outside of this (i.e: ARM builds, building on Nightly, building on another OS) is currently not guaranteed, even if it does happen to work.
-For example, ARM is tested against on Travis and release builds are supported, but not all features will work (such as R/s and W/s for disks).
+For example, ARM is compiled on the CI pipeline and release builds will be provided, but not all features may work (such as R/s and W/s for disks).

 ### Manually